poorvika5102/poorvika5102/README.md

 - 🥇 Gold Badge in Python – HackerRank
 - 🥇 Gold Badge in Problem Solving – HackerRank
 - 🎓 B.Tech in AI & ML

 ---

-## ✨ Beyond Code
-☕ Runs on curiosity and green tea
-📚 Loves learning how AI can solve human problems
-🌍 Interested in AI for social good

----